 19) What was the first major story Parks covered for Life Magazine?

-He was influenced by Picasso, Moliere, Prokofiev, Debussy, Bach, Ravel, Rachmaninoff, Pablo Neruda, etc.
+influenced by Picasso, Moliere, Prokofiev, Debussy, Bach, Ravel, Rachmaninoff,

 21) How did Parks shoot fashion when he lived in France?

-He let the models move around and he moved around with them keeping them in focus in the camera.
+models move around and he moved around with them keeping them in focus in the

 22) Where was Parks' concerto performed?